NNPDF/nnpdf/doc/sphinx/source/vp/resolving_dependencies.rst

 Dependencies are resolved automatically by `reportengine` when the client applications follow a certain convention.

-A few things that Validphys needs to do are:
+A few things that `validphys` needs to do are:

  - Provide a declarative interface where the user specifies only the amount of information needed to specify the requirements.